psychbruce/psychbruce.github.io/README.md

 -   How collective memory and public understanding of the past are represented in natural language
 -   How semantic relations derived from natural language reflect human explicit/implicit social cognition

+In addition, he has developed an open-source, online [R Course Open Tutorial (in Chinese)](https://psychbruce.github.io/RCourse/).

 ------------------------------------------------------------------------

 ## Academic Position